vapor/blog/Content/posts/error-while-loading-shared-libs.md

 * If your app or its dependencies import `FoundationNetworking`, you'll need `libcurl4`.
 * If your app or its dependencies import `FoundationXML`, you'll need `libxml2`.

 Start by omitting both `libcurl4` and `libxml2` if you're unsure that your app needs them.
 Then, build and run your app image.
-Your app will crash immediately on load if either or both are needed.
+If it crashes you'll need to add either or both.
 (You can also inspect your binary's dynamic dependencies using `ldd`.)

 See the full [Dockerfile](https://github.com/vapor/template-bare/blob/main/Dockerfile) for the latest recommended practices.